 Game Time LAN started in November 2014, as an initiative started at an NDIS provider.
 It went strongly for 4.5 years.
 We have had many attendants, and we have regulars that have stuck with us for most of it.

 Game Time LAN is a LAN party - which is a computer gaming event where there are computers in a room networked together (Local Area Network/LAN) so people can play games together over the network.
 Which is an enjoyable social activity.

 The LAN parties are a good opportunity for people with disabilities, who like games, to play games together with others in a safe social space.
 Gamers can meet new friends with similar interests and have a fun social event away from home, with other people.
 Rather than just playing at home, online games.
 This in-person event increases the ability to make friends, and can be a lot more enjoyable than by yourself at home.

-We play a variety of free and cheap games, as seen in the Games section of this site.
-We have a few good favourites, but we're also always looking for new games to play too.
+We play a variety of games, as seen in the Games section of this site.
+We have a few regular favourites, but we're always looking for new games to play too.
 We try to play games that most people want to play, and most people can play.

 The LANs run from 11AM-3PM (sometimes later), with a lunch break, so nearly 4 hours of gaming and socialising.
 Some don't stay for the whole time, which is fine.

 The location is at Hobart Hackerspace, 2 St Johns Ave, New Town TAS 7008.